 dankeshoen, it depends on what type of travel insurance you have, from what company, and which policy and options you chose, but GENERALLY if you don't want to go to Thailand anymore that's not "cancellation" that's "change of mind" and is not covered.
 You can get that type of cover in some places, such as US, but World Nomads policies do not have it.
 Cancellation in our policies means if parts of your trip - flights, hotels, pre-paid tours etc - are cancelled on you, i.e. because of unforeseen circumstances the operator is unable to provide that service anymore.
 If that operator didn't give you a full refund, you'd be eligible to make a claim for the difference.

 But can I add, I don't feel there's any need to cancel your trip given the current situation.
 The Thai junta is making it clear tourists are still welcome, and has lifted the curfew in lots of places popular with tourists (check out the list here: http://safety.worldnomads.com/thailand).
-But of course the decision abut what level of risk you're prepared to accept is up to you. about 5 years ago
+But of course the decision abut what level of risk you're prepared to accept is up to you. over 5 years ago

 We’re delighted to have you as a Nomad and contribute to this forum and the travel community.
 You’re a valued member.
 But I thought I’d add some balance to the discussion by putting our side to your comments here.